alexylem/myphotos/README.md

 - [X] People authenticate using their Google account
 - [X] Send email notification about shared albums
 - [X] Hide bad/dupplicate photos instead of having to delete them
-- [X] Check for updates and upgrade in 1 click
+- [X] Auto/Manual check of updates and upgrade in 1 click

 ### :+1: Additional user features